on2k23nm/on2k23nm.github.io/_posts/DesignPatterns/2025-06-08-Design-Patterns-Factory-Method.markdown

 categories: design-patterns
 tags: [Design Patterns, cpp]
 mathjax: false
-description: "A collection of personal notes and practical examples—drawn from my work on an full-stack autonomous-vehicle software—showing how to apply the Factory Method pattern in modern C++.
+description: "A collection of my personal notes and practical examples—drawn from my work on an full-stack autonomous-vehicle software—showing how to apply the Factory Method pattern in modern C++.
 It serves as a reference for structure, use-cases, and trade-offs when decoupling object creation."
 published: true
 ---